y1lichen/scs-sdk-plugin/README.md

 ### Rev Numbers

 Rev Numbers shows big changes on the shared memory and sometimes on the C# object.
 That means Rev 10 wont work with Rev 9.
 Doesn't matter which side is not updated.
 Sub Versions that you can see in update.md should work with small errors or completely without.
 The C# object is mostly not changed.
 Only if needed, because of new values (most of the cases) or structure changes (less the case).
 If this occurs i will notice that.
+(See update.md.
+If you directly access the shared memory you will find an overview about the changes here.)

-### Plugin for 1.35/SDK10
+### Plugin for 1.36/SDK11

 Lower SDK Version means there are less values / values that are zero.
 To get an overview which values that are look at the list at the middle of this document.
+Note to the SDK Version: SDK 11 is not the same like the sdk version of ETS2 or ATS.
+Both games have an own SDK version.
+See list under ATS.

 ### ETS2